S-Vermeer/FTD-Git/Episode 2 - Cow/Videos 2.md

 Should I follow the dog: Yes or No ^ftd-3
 Follows Grimm to a field.
 Grimm goes to grab a stick.
 #TS: 24:34.
 Sunny finds tiny little headstones at the side of the field.
 Grimm is gone.
 The [[FTD-Git/Characters/Stranger|Stranger]] shows up and says that it is a [[Pet Cemetery]].
 Sunny is frightened because the stranger snuck up on her.
 Scene cut and then Sunny goes to explain and Grimm is back and the stranger is nowhere to be found.
 #TS: 25:03 Walking home, Sunny explains that before disappearing, the stranger explained that the pet cemetery belonged to 'the man in trailer'.
 Sunny points out the [[Trailer]], saying that it means that a man used to live there and she is not going to investigate there now because she is not in the mood to deal with whatever scary things are there.
 She doesn't know if someone is living in there right now.
-Based on this clue, Sunny wants to do research on who lived there before and whether they knew [[Sophie Perry]] and whether Sophie had anything to do with the trailer.
+Based on this clue, Sunny wants to do research on who lived there before and whether they knew [[Sophie Perry|Sophie]] and whether Sophie had anything to do with the trailer.

 Grimm is walking home, done for the day.
 Sunny says she is going to do some more investigating.